 In addition, you should teach your child about their body parts so that they can accurately communicate any issues to you.
-Make sure that your child knows that some body parts are private and should not be touched by other people, even if a teacher says that it is ok.
+Make sure that your child knows that some body parts are private and should not be touched by other people, even if a teacher or another adult says that it is ok.
 Your child likely trusts their teachers and other school staff members, but they need to know that they should stand up to these people if they make them uncomfortable.
 Teach your child that they can and should say “no” if other people want to touch their private areas.

 You should also tell your child to inform you if someone tries to touch their private body parts.
 Talk openly with your child about sex and sex abuse and make sure they know that they can ask you any questions that they have or come to you with issues.

 Sexual abuse in school is a horrible crime, and it is something that you hopefully never have to deal with.
 However, it is important to recognize the warning signs of such abuse so that you can help your child if they do find themselves in this situation.

 Watch for physical warning signs of abuse such as bleeding or bruising of their genitals, sexually transmitted diseases, pregnancy, etc. In addition, you should watch for emotional warning signs of abuse such as nightmares, anxiety, talking often about sex, fear of being left alone with certain people, sudden aggression, etc. Finally, watch for behavioral warnings signs of abuse such as bedwetting, reverting to childish behavior that they have grown out of, avoiding bathing or getting undressed, etc.